 The Guild Retreat is an annual event for all Guild Associates and Board Members.
 It is held at the beautiful Alcyon Center.
 This year, the Guild is changing the Associates’ Retreat to the Friends’ and Associates’ Retreat.
 The 2021 date is to be determined.

-We, as Guild Associates, invite more Koinonia as we know “how good and how pleasant it is for brethren to dwell together in unity!
-Psalm 133:1 (KJV)
+We, as Guild Associates, invite more Koinonia as we know “how good and how pleasant it is for brethren to dwell together in unity!”